joserquezada/Crimssound/README.md

 # Crimssound
-Basic Media Player Project for practice.
-Will expand with more stuff in the future
+Basic Media Player.
+Will expand with more stuff in the future.
+Its main purpose is to teach me C#